Portobello Mushroom Schnitzel – Delicious Crunchy Vegan

 A few years ago, after lots of trial and error, I developed a truly amazing batter coating for fried foods.
 I was tired of making batters that didn’t stick, soaked up too much oil and didn’t have a really great crunch to them.
 I combined a tempura-style batter, enhanced with spices for extra flavor, with panko breadcrumbs (and optional sesame seeds) to create the ultimate crispy/crunchy coating.
 Over time friends, family and even blog readers started calling it Tori’s Crispy Panko Coating.
 I’ll take full ownership here, as it took me many experiments and lots of messy dishes to get it exactly right!
 You may have seen it before on my Crispy Panko Fish Tacos recipe (minus the hot sauce).
 Here I’ve combined my “famous” coating with Portobello mushrooms to create an entirely new, incredibly addictive vegan entree.

-Schnitzel, which is typically made with pounded meat that has been breaded or fried, is Austrian in origin.
-Traditionally it was made with veal (known as Wiener Schnitzel) or pork.
+Schnitzel, which is typically made with pounded meat that has been breaded or fried, is a traditional Austrian dish made with veal (known as Wiener Schnitzel) or pork.
 Chicken schnitzel is a favorite dinner in our household, but lately I’ve found myself experimenting with vegetarian alternatives to the dishes we eat on a regular basis.
 Replacing the chicken with sliced Portobello mushrooms seemed like a tasty meatless alternative.
 I took this concept a step further and replaced the usual egg-and-breadcrumb coating with my “famous” Crunchy Panko Coating for an ultra-crispy, incredibly delicious and fully vegan entree.
 Portobellos hold up well when battered and fried; they have a remarkably meaty taste thanks to the exposed gills beneath their cap, which allows for air to flow through and evaporate any excess moisture.
 The resulting Portobello Mushroom Schnitzel is addictive and can be served as an entree or appetizer.
 I think they’re good with just a squeeze of fresh lemon juice, but feel free to serve them with your favorite dipping sauces.
 I’ve pasted a few ideas below.
 They’re remarkably budget-friendly too– four portobello caps can be stretched into six full entree servings.

 I’ve been saving this one for a special occasion, but I can’t keep it a secret anymore.
 It’s just too good.
 Every time I cook it for guests I get requests for the recipe.
 I figured it’s probably time to get it up on the site, that way I won’t need to keep printing it out for friends.
 This is going to become one of your new favorite meatless dishes, promise!